togakangaroo/bouncing-box/README.md

 ### TODO 3: Animating the box

 You can create animation on a web page by changing the appearance of an object over time.
-A traditional animation is made up of indvidual "frames" of still images.
+A traditional animation is made up of individual "frames" of still images.
 If you flip between these images rapidly and each image is just slightly different than the previous image, the viewer sees the scene as motion.
 We do the same thing in programming.

 The `setInterval` function allows us to setup a timer, where we call a function every so often. **How often**, the time between function calls, is called the interval.
 That interval is expressed in milliseconds, or thousandths of a second.